-- ◆ Be very careful and thoughtful in coming up with cash flows.
-The better job that you do thinking about and estimating the cash flows from a capital expenditure, the more reliable and useful your results are.
+- >> Be very careful and thoughtful in coming up with cash flows.
+The better job that you do of thinking about and estimating the cash flows from a capital expenditure, the more reliable and useful your results are.
 Good cash flow estimates produce good rate of return measurements.
-Look back to the examples shown earlier in Tables 3-1, 3-2, 3-3, and 3-4. - ◆ Experiment.
+Look back to the examples shown in Tables 3-1, 3-2, 3-3, and 3-4 earlier in this chapter. - >>> Experiment.
 You absolutely need to experiment with your assumptions.
-Make changes and see how those changes impact both the cash flow and rate of return measurements.
+Make changes, and see how those changes affect both the cash flow and rate-of-return measurements.
 Looking back at the cash flow information shown earlier in Tables 3-3 and 3-4, for example, you can see that the single biggest cash flow in the building investment is the resale amount in year 20.
 It would be very interesting to see what effect a lower inflation, or appreciation, rate has on the ultimate rate of return.
 A 2 percent inflation rate would dramatically change the cash flows and the rate of return measurement for this investment.
-Similarly, an inflation rate of 5 percent or 6 percent over those 20 years would also dramatically change things.
+Similarly, an inflation rate of 5 percent or 6 percent over those 20 years would dramatically change things.
 In the former case, things get ugly, quickly.
-In the latter case, well, we all remember how good a leveraged real estate investment can be when given high, continued inflation rates, right? - ◆ Think about the discount rate that you use.
-I didn't spend a lot of time talking about the discount rate, but it should implicitly take into consideration the risk that an investment makes you face.
+In the latter case, well, we all remember how good a leveraged real estate investment can be when given high, continued inflation rates, right? - Think about the discount rate that you use.
+I don't spend a lot of time talking about the discount rate, but you should implicitly take into consideration the risk that an investment makes you face.
 My finance professor always said, "Your discount rate should equal the rate of return that similarly risky investments produce."
-There is tremendous wisdom in this simple guideline.
+There's tremendous wisdom in this simple guideline.
 (Thanks, Professor Schall!)
-In other words, if you're looking at a very risky investment, that investment should be compared with the hoped-for higher rates of return that other similarly risky investments deliver.
-You would never pick an investment that, given its risk level, delivers an inferior rate of return.
-At the same time, if you're looking at lower risk investments, you want to use a lower discount rate.
-A relatively low risk investment in something like an office building, for example, shouldn't be evaluated with a discount rate that's maybe appropriate to some super-risky investment in some new bit of leading-edge technology.
+In other words, if you're looking at a very risky investment, you should compare that investment with the hoped-for higher rates of return that other, similarly risky investments deliver.
+You'd never pick an investment that, given its risk level, delivers an inferior rate of return.
+At the same time, if you're looking at lower-risk investments, you want to use a lower discount rate.
+A relatively low-risk investment in something like an office building, for example, shouldn't be evaluated with a discount rate that may be appropriate for some super-risky investment in some new bit of leading-edge technology.

-Another related point is that maybe you want to try some different discount rates.
-By experimenting not only with your cash flow numbers but also with your discount rates, you can see how the quality of an investment changes when you use different discount rates (and implicitly make different assumptions about the investment's risk).
+You want to try some different discount rates.
+By experimenting not only with your cash flow numbers, but also with your discount rates, you can see how the quality of an investment changes when you use different discount rates (and implicitly make different assumptions about the investment's risk).

-What Does All This Have to Do with QuickBooks?
+What Does All of This Have to Do with QuickBooks?